This is my first year living without you. I knew it would be hard, but I didn’t know it would be this hard.

 Hayden is so much bigger than when you held him last.
 He’s already a year old, Dad.
 He was only three weeks old when we lost you.
 He has your smile and your happy demeanor.

-And Taven, can you believe he’s almost a teenager?
+And Taven, can you believe he’s almost a teenager, a young man?
 He definitely has your sense of humor—and your stubbornness.

 I wish you could have taught them about cars or cooked them one of your famous barbecued meals (you also knew how to make a mean mac ‘n cheese).
-I wish you could have built or drawn them something they’d treasure, just as you used to do for me.
+I wish you could have built or drawn them something they’d treasure, just as you used to do for me—those are such fond memories.
 You were so talented, Dad.

 I wish they had many more years of birthday cards with heartfelt messages in them.
 I wish you could be there to cheer them on at sports games and school concerts.
 I wish you could be there to watch them graduate and get married.
 I wish they could see all you had to offer as a dad and a grandpa and maybe one day, a great-grandpa.